Our Equity Journey

 An icon containing a pair of footsteps

-• Developed a racial equity reflection for all projects to discuss root causes, theories of change, and potential to engage communities most impacted
+• Developed a racial equity reflection to discuss root causes, theories of change, and potential to engage communities most impacted

 • Received training from Office of Civic Engagement to prepare for more mindful community engagement